The simple sign revealing you’ve ‘clicked’ with someone

 Lee Chambers, psychologist and wellbeing consultant says clicking with someone is a feeling that is hard to describe.

-Chambers says clicking is a form of "interpersonal synchronisation", whereby body language and spoken words match in synchronisation, with the other person’s body language mirroring what you are feeling in a way that feels like they are in your mind.
+Chambers says clicking is a form of "interpersonal synchronisation" where body language and spoken words match in synchronisation, with the other person’s body language mirroring what you are feeling in a way that feels like they are in your mind.

 "Even our brain activity can synchronise, with the same neural pathways activating," he adds.
 "That feeling of clicking is like our brains coupling together.
 It requires focused attention and a connection of voice and body language.
 But when it does happen, we get a feeling that is hard to describes and feels somewhat magical."